blog

-Today’s corporate travellers have become accustomed to shopping Internet travel industry sites for the best deals, connections, accommodations, and rewards incentives.
-The Internet, and particularly the mobile web, have supported and even encouraged corporate travellers to become buccaneers, off-the-company-policy-grid travel warriors.
+Today’s corporate travelers have become accustomed to shopping Internet travel industry sites for the best deals, connections, accommodations, and rewards incentives.
+The Internet, and particularly the mobile web, have supported and even encouraged corporate travelers to become buccaneers, off-the-company-policy-grid travel warriors.

 Enter the gamified business travel expense system.